alfredomartinezjr/wosostats/resources/definitions.md

 **Take ons lost** - `take.on.lost`, `tol`

 A take on is “lost” if a player intentionally attempts to get past her defender and ends up getting dispossessed by a tackle (regardless of who recovers the ball), a lost touch, a ball shield, or because she conceded a foul to a defender.
-A lost take-on is different from the "dispossessed" definition covered below because a "take on lost" was the result of an intential attempt to get past a defender.
+A lost take-on is different from the "dispossessed" definition covered below because a "take on lost" was the result of an intentional attempt to get past a defender.

 Example: [http://i.imgur.com/n0ThErg.gif](http://i.imgur.com/n0ThErg.gif)